arkane-systems/genie/README.md

 Once you have this up and running, I suggest disabling via systemctl the _getty@tty1_ service (since logging on and using WSL is done via ptsen, not ttys).

 Further tips on usage from other genie users can be found on the wiki for this repo.

-## DISTRIBUTIONS

-Personally tested by me:

- * Debian 11 (bullseye)
- * Debian 10 (buster)
- * Debian 9 (stretch)

-Reported working:

- * Ubuntu 18.04 (xenial) - **except** for _genie -s_ (use _genie -c bash_ instead).
-Please see case https://github.com/arkane-systems/genie/issues/28 for more details.
- * Ubuntu 19.04 (disco)

-I have a report of this (mostly) working for Arch, but I also have reports of various odd issues with it not working or not fully working on Arch.
-I could very much use some help debugging here.

-Note that this does not imply that it won't work on other distributions; merely that no-one's tried it and reported it back to me yet.
-If you do, please do.

 ## BUGS